Efficient classical simulation of cluster state quantum circuits with alternative inputs: Discussion

 Another open question is whether the limits $u$ and $l$ are identical for some lattices that are amenable to coarse graining.
 If it turns out to be the case that $u=l$ for such a system, then that would mean that apart from $r=l$ we would know the computational power almost entirely - for $r>l$ the system gives negative probabilities (and so the sampling problem is not well defined), but for $r<l$ the system is classically tractable.
 In the case of the 2D square lattice of qubits with $CZ$ interactions, we found that $u$ and $l$ are certainly close, and this difference can be made smaller still by computing more terms in the sequences.

 Although the focus of our work has been classical simulation, any attempts to optimise state spaces in generalised separable decompositions, or even classically simulate in any way, will eventually face obstacles coming from computational complexity conjectures.
 We have seen that following the approach of \cite{Terry,Dan}, if we take quantum mechanical inputs to cluster circuits, then the state of one particle may increase in radius conditioned on the outcome of measurements elsewhere, and indeed for some lattices we can steer qubits into $\ket{+}$ states.
 If our starting qubits have high enough radius, this can happen with sufficiently high probability that $BQP$ can be recovered using the percolation style arguments of \cite{Terry,Dan}.
-This ability to simulate $BQP$ through postselection could also in principle be the starting point of polynomial hierarchy obstacles \cite{TerhalD,harrow_quantum_2017,bremner_classical_2010,bremner_average-case_2016,aaronson_complexity-theoretic_2016} to classical simulation which could potentially apply for lower values of $r$ and lower degree.
+This means that there are explicit connections between our results and percolation thresholds assuming that $BQP \neq BPP$, as input values of $r$ that are suffficiently high for quantum computation via percolation methods must be higher than the values of $r$ than we can efficiently simulate classically.
+The ability to simulate $BQP$ through postselection could also in principle be the starting point of polynomial hierarchy obstacles \cite{TerhalD,harrow_quantum_2017,bremner_classical_2010,bremner_average-case_2016,aaronson_complexity-theoretic_2016} to classical simulation which could potentially apply for lower values of $r$ and lower degree.